Introduction

 GitLab

 GitLab is a web-based solution for managing the full software development lifecycle.
-Along with source code management, they provide a a number of project management and DevOps-related services, like Kanban boards, package management, logging and monitoring, continuous integration and delivery, secrets management, and container orchestration.
+Along with source code management, GitLab provides a number of project management and DevOps-related services, like Kanban boards, package management, logging and monitoring, continuous integration and delivery, secrets management, and container orchestration.

 Heroku